 Those who walk their own path, those who shape themselves for success have little time to worry about others’ opinions though.
 It’s only an idle mind or an unproductive one that is vexed by rumors (false or otherwise).
 If you believe me then know this: no matter how great you are, you can’t make everyone happy.
 Whenever anyone approaches you to say something they heard about you from someone else, simply stop them from sharing it with you.

-If you can’t stop them then just remind yourself that this “bulletin” is not meant for you because if it was, it would have been conveyed directly to you.
+If you can’t stop them then just remind yourself that this “bulletin” is not meant for you because if it were, it would have been conveyed directly to you.
 Further, we don’t even know in what context it was said.
 Therefore, in my view, it defies all sense and logic to react to such information.

-A lot of our emotional baggage is created by hearsays or out-of-context messages we accept without ever finding the real truth behind them.
+A lot of our emotional baggage is created by hearsay or out-of-context messages we accept without ever finding the real truth behind them.
 Besides, very few will share with you to know or find the truth.
 Most have already made up their mind.
 There’s little point in trying to change their opinion.

 The royal barber was trimming the beard of the king when he commented, “His Majesty’s beard is starting to turn gray.”